It may not be your favorite part of routine medical care, but a Pap test (or Pap smear) could save your life.

 When Dr. Pap began training doctors on how to perform the exam in the 1940s, cervical cancer was the number one cause of death for women.
 Between the 1950s and the 1990s — after Pap tests were adopted by primary care doctors and gynecologists as part of a woman’s routine exam — that rate decreased by more than 60 percent.

 According to the CDC, cervical cancer is the most preventable type of female cancer.
 Despite the wide availability and routine use of the Pap test, roughly 12,000 U.S. women are still diagnosed with cervical cancer every year.
 More than half of women diagnosed with cervical cancer did not receive Pap tests as recommended.

-“OBGYNs and primary care doctors play an integral role in the prevention of disease and promotion of health, which is why it is so crucial that women take advantage of the services we provide at their well-woman exam,” says Dr. Underwood.
+“OBGYNs and primary care doctors play an integral role in the prevention of disease and promotion of health, which is why it is so crucial that women take advantage of the services we provide at their well-woman exam,” says Dr. Younes.
 “This periodic visit is the most important visit for a woman, as it provides an excellent opportunity for the patient and the physician to form a partnership and set goals aimed at improving and maintaining a healthy lifestyle and minimizing health risks.”

 While you should discuss your risks and screening schedule with your doctor, recommendations from leading experts in cancer and gynecological medicine offer these screening guidelines for women with no history of cervical cancer or HPV, or with a low risk for cervical cancer.
 If you have a recent abnormal Pap test, you should discuss your screening needs with your doctor.

 How often you should receive a Pap test, by age

 In your 20s

 You don’t need to receive your first Pap test until age 21, even if you are sexually active before then.
 If the test is normal, then you should be screened every three years until age 30.